MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/azure/aspnet-core-to-windows-vm.md

 Azure Pipelines provides a highly customizable continuous integration (CI) and continuous deployment (CD) pipeline to automatically deploy your ASP.NET Core web app to a Windows virtual machine (VM) in Azure.

 You'll use the Azure Pipelines portal to set up CI/CD.
-Your CI process runs the .NET Core commands to restore packages, build and test the app, and finally publish artifacts.
-Your CD process automatically picks up these artifacts and deploys them to your environment.
+Your CI pipeline runs the .NET Core commands to restore packages, build and test the app, and finally publish artifacts.
+Your CD pipeline automatically picks up these artifacts and deploys them to your environment.
 Finally, you'll test it all out by pushing a small code change into your team's git repo.
 Your CI/CD processes will automatically deploy the change.

 ![A typical release pipeline for web applications](_shared/_img/vscode-git-ci-cd-to-azure.png)